Cosys-Lab/Cosys-AirSim/README.md

 * Added [Echo sensor type](docs/echo.md)
 * Added [URDF vehicle type](docs/UrdfXml.md) made by [Mitchell Spryn](http://www.mitchellspryn.com).
 * Added WIP [GPU LIDAR sensor type](docs/gpulidar.md): Uses GPU acceleration to simulate a Lidar sensor.
 Can support much higher point density then normal Lidar.
-* Updated ComputerVision mode: Now has full API and Simulation just like other vehicle types.
+* Updated [ComputerVision mode](docs/image_apis.md#computer-vision-mode-1): Now has full API and Simulation just like other vehicle types.
 It mostly means it can now have sensors attached.
 Improved handling and camera operation.
 * Updated [LIDAR sensor type](docs/lidar.md): Fixed not tracing correctly, added ground truth (point labels) generation, added range-noise generation.
 * Added option to hot-reload plugin through Unreal Editor (faster development)
-* Added usage of engine-time for frequency updaters and timestamps instead of real-time.
+* Added WIP usage of engine-time for frequency updaters and timestamps instead of real-time.
 Useful for heavy performance sensor modalities.
 Currently only usable on the Echo and LIDAR sensor types.
 * Added [skid steering SimMode and vehicle type](docs/skid_steer_vehicle.md) based on NVidia tank PhysX vehicle model.
 ClearPath Husky and Pioneer P3DX implemented as vehicle types using this new vehicle model.
 * Added BoxCar vehicle model to the Car SimMode to have a smaller vehicle to use in indoor spaces.
 * Updated standard camera render resolution target to 960x540.
 Updated standard uncompressed image format to RGB instead of BGR (this breaks OpenCV support but fixes ROS images).